Rishav-codecnical/live.nodejs.org/README.md

 npm start
 ```

-This fires up a server that reloads/rebuilds on file changes, located at http://localhost:8080.
+This fire up a server that reloads or rebuilds the file changes, located at http://localhost:8080.

 All content is in markdown.
 The main page is `index.md` and all the individual event
 pages are in `events/`